xidruk/computer-networking/readme.md

 3. Allocate the largest subnet first, then fit smaller subnets into the remaining space without overlap.

 For step-by-step examples and design tips, see: [docs/vlsm.md](docs/vlsm.md).

 ---

+### FLSM (Fixed Length Subnet Masking)

+**FLSM**, or **Fixed Length Subnet Masking**, is one of the simplest subnetting techniques used in computer networking.
+In this method, the entire network is divided into smaller, equal-sized subnets — each with the same subnet mask and the same number of available IP addresses.
+This uniformity makes FLSM easy to design, visualize, and manage, especially when all network segments require an identical number of hosts.
+For example, a training environment or a small business might assign one subnet per department, each with exactly the same number of devices.

+However, while FLSM is straightforward, it isn’t the most efficient way to use IP addresses.
+Real networks rarely have subnets that all need the same number of hosts — one subnet might connect just two routers, while another might serve hundreds of workstations.
+In such cases, FLSM leads to **IP address wastage**, since each subnet reserves the same amount of address space regardless of its actual size.
+This limitation is what gave rise to more flexible methods like **VLSM (Variable Length Subnet Masking)** and **CIDR (Classless Inter-Domain Routing)**, which allow subnet sizes to vary based on real needs.

+FLSM still serves as a foundational concept in networking education because it’s ideal for learning how subnetting math works and for practicing IP address division without added complexity.
+Once you understand FLSM, transitioning to more advanced subnetting techniques becomes much easier.

+For a deeper look at how FLSM works with clear examples, visit:  [Fixed Length Subnet Masking (FLSM) — GeeksforGeeks](https://www.geeksforgeeks.org/fixed-length-subnet-mask-flsm/)

+---

+---